-ΑL .L DOCUMENTS: 1" margin.
+AL L DOCUMENTS: 1" margin.
 12 pt font, Arial.
 Number pages in footer.
-Paper Original plus 10 copies (DO NOT copy the backing sheet) Print backing sheet on back of last (or only) page of the original ordinance.
+Paper Original plus 7 copies (DO NOT copy the backing sheet) Print backing sheet on back of last (or only) page of the original ordinance.
 Single side Original, double side copies.
 Paper clip original set; staple copy sets.
 Three-hole punch copies only, not original Electronic copy submitted to Council Clerk via Commissioner's Office Lower left-hand corner of final page of ordinance completed (NOTE: ordinances are "Passed by Council:" at this location) Title on backing sheet exactly matches title on page 1 of document Commissioner's signature on backing sheet in appropriate box Bureau Head's signature on backing sheet in appropriate box Impact Statement box completed.
-Impact Statement is required with original ord & 10 copies.
+Impact Statement is required with original ord & 7 copies.
 Sign off on backing sheet by City Budget Office if amends budget.
-Choice of consent or regular agenda marked on backing sheet IF EMERGENCY: Emergency clause in directives An asterisk () next to the title on page one and on backing sheet IF EXHIBITS: Double-side Double-side Original attached to ordinance Copy attached to each of the 10 ordinance copies Electronic copy submitted to Council Clerk via Commissioner's Office If too large to email, submit on CD or email web link.
-CONTRACT (or contract amendment): Approved by City Attorney copy of contract or amendment attached to original ordinance 10 copies of the contract or amendment attached to 10 copies of the ordinance If Commissioner signature is required, submit original(s) of contract or amendment to be signed POLICY: Sentence in directives: This ordinance is [binding policy, non-binding policy or administrative rule].
+Choice of consent or regular agenda marked on backing sheet Grand or consolit or regard, algerial manned on basining choos ΙF EMERGENCY: Emergency clause in directives An asterisk () next to the title on page one and on backing sheet 7 in deterior () here to the title on page one and on backing enect ΙF EXHIBITS: Double-side Original attached to ordinance Copy attached to each of the 7 ordinance copies Electronic copy submitted to Council Clerk via Commissioner's Office If too large to email, submit on CD or email web link. in too large to email, submit on ob or email web link. ΙF CONTRACT (or contract amendment): Approved by City Attorney copy of contract/amendment attached to original ordinance 7 copies of the contract/amendment attached to 7 copies of the ordinance If submitting original contract/amendment for Council member signature, attach a note to document indicating it is an original for signing & include bureau contact's information. ΙĘ POLICY: Sentence in directives: This ordinance is [binding policy, non-binding policy or administrative rule].
 Portland Policy Document field marked on backing sheet AMENDING CITY CODE: First obtain official current Word version from the Code staff -823-4022 Submit for approval to Attorney's Office and Clerk/Code staff before filing paperwork.
 Allow 2 week review period prior to intended Council session.
-City Attorney's signature on backing sheet COMPREHENSIVE PLAN, EASEMENTS OR FRANCHISES City Attorney's signature on backing sheet
+City Attorney's signature on backing sheet COMPREHENSIVE PLAN, EASEMENTS OR FRANCHISES Ш City Attorney's signature on backing sheet